Skip to Content

 ● Step 6.
 Reattach the fuel tank:

-Reaffix an old fuel tank or mount a new one, fasten it vigorously with the cap screws.
-Now it is good to change the filter and fuel line.
-Don’t ever try to overhaul an impaired tank.
 It is vulnerable to leaks, fuel contamination, or fire.
-Many tanks use a vented gas cap to maintain the pressure difference between the environment and fuel system.
-If the fuel is leaking, a duly fitted back up cap can resolve the issue.
+Many tanks use a vented gas cap to maintain the pressure difference between the environment and the fuel system.
+If the fuel leaks, a duly fitted backup cap can resolve the issue.

 Additional Precautionary measures: